+INSPIRATION.
 An inherent aspect of our humanity is that people love to come together to discuss ideas over food and drinks.
 In fact, some of the most powerful social and cultural movements in history have started informally as ideas shared over dinner.
 In the public sphere of the city, bars and restaurants have often taken a lead in this role.
 Some, like Paschal’s in Atlanta and the Stonewall Inn in New York City have cultivated defining social movements for the advancement of civil rights.
-The White Horse Tavern and other bars on Hudson Street in New York City were meeting places for community organizers that saved entire neighborhoods from destructive highway proposals.
-And Les Deux Magots epitomized the café culture of Paris, bringing together artists and literary legends from around the world that helped shape the culture of 20th Century life.
+The White Horse Tavern and other bars on Hudson Street in New York City were meeting places for Jane Jacobs and other community organizers who saved entire neighborhoods from destructive highway and housing proposals.
+And Les Deux Magots epitomized the café culture of Paris, bringing together artists and literary legends from around the world that helped shape the culture of twentieth century life.

 Message us here.